m90/entity-convert/README.md

 # entityconvert.js
 #### convert special characters in a string to their HTML or CSS charcode entities (useful for build tools et. al.)

-The module works as AMD or CommonJS module and exports an Object containing to functions: `.html(str)` and `.css(str)`.
+The module works as AMD or CommonJS module and exports an Object containing two functions: `.html(str)` and `.css(str)`.
 In a non-AMD or CommonJS environment `window.entityconvert` will be exported.

 AMD usage like:
 ```javascript